openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 Example 3: `fra,script/Latin` means run French as the first track, and Latin script as the second track.

+Example 4: `eng,eng+bul,eng+eng` will only return two tracks, English only as first track followed by English+Bulgarian as the second track.

 By default this component contains language model files for:
 * Bulgarian (`bul`)